California Lemon Law Attorney Wins Against Fletcher Jones Motorcars in Court of Appeal

 At issue in this appeal was whether Ms. Lewis and her lemon law lawyer should be forced to arbitrate her claims against Fletcher Jones Motorcars, rather than being able to litigate them in court.
 This ruling was tremendously important to Ms. Lewis’s legal claims because (as both Fletcher Jones Mercedes and Ms. Lewis’s CA lemon law attorney know) arbitration is a forum that is favorable to business defendants and unfair to consumer plaintiffs due to the fact that arbitration usually outright limits (or substantially restricts) the consumers’ ability to gather evidence in the discovery phase of the litigation.

 Are you a Fletcher Jones Motorcars customer?
-If so, click here to learn about California lemon law lawyer Michael R. Vachon, Esq.’s attempts to contact Fletcher Jones Motorcars customers.
+If so, click here to learn about California lemon law lawyer Michael Vachon, LL.M.’s attempts to contact Fletcher Jones Motorcars customers.

 The Fletcher Jones Motorcars Lawsuit